secit-pl/imap-bundle/README.md

 # PHP-IMAP integration bundle

-Simple [php-imap](https://github.com/barbushin/php-imap) integration for Symfony 2.8 and 3.0+.
+Simple [php-imap](https://github.com/barbushin/php-imap) integration for Symfony 2.8, 3.x and 4.x.

 ## Installation

+#### 1. Composer
 From the command line run

 ```
 $ composer require secit-pl/imap-bundle
 ```

+If you're using Symfony Flex you're done and you can go to the configuration section otherwise you must manually register this bundle.

+#### 2. Register bundle

-Update your AppKernel by adding the bundle declaration
+If you're not using Symfony Flex you must manually register this bundle in your AppKernel by adding the bundle declaration

 ```php
 class AppKernel extends Kernel